-For general info about what happens before and after an operation see our surgery section.
+For general information about what happens before and after an operation see our surgery section.

-Your surgeon will try to remove all or as much of the tumour as possible.
-Before the operation they’ll talk to you about what’s involved and the pros and cons of the operation.
-It’s important you understand all this, so make sure you ask all your questions.
+Your surgeon will usually try to remove all, or as much as possible, of the tumour.
+Before the operation, they will talk to you about what’s involved and the benefits and risks of the operation.
+It’s important you understand all this, so ask all the questions you want to.

-You’ll usually be in hospital for about a week or sometimes longer.
-Your doctor or nurse will tell you what to expect before and after the operation as this won’t be the same for everyone.
+You’ll usually be in hospital for a week, sometimes longer.
+Your doctor or nurse will tell you what to expect before and after the operation as it can be different for everyone.

 Before the operation you’ll probably need to have some of your hair shaved off.
 This is done in the anaesthetic room.
-Some people prefer to have all of their hair shaved off and to cover up with a wig or a baseball cap while it grows back.
-It’s totally up to you.
+You may prefer to have all your hair shaved off.
+You can cover up with a wig or hat while it grows back.

-Sometimes, it’s not possible to remove the tumour.
+Sometimes surgery is not needed, or it’s not possible to remove the tumour.
 Your specialist may think that another treatment would be better for you.
-They’ll discuss this with you and you can ask any questions to help you understand your options.
+They will discuss this with you and you can ask any questions to help you understand your options.

 What happens after the operation?

-Straight after the operation you’ll be monitored very closely for the first 12-24 hours.
+After the operation you are monitored very closely for the first 12 to 24 hours.
 At first you might be attached to a machine called a ventilator that helps you breathe.
 Your nurse or doctor will tell you if this is likely to happen.

-Your head might be bandaged and you’ll have a tube from the wound draining extra blood that’s collected into a plastic bottle.
-You may also have another tube draining extra cerebrospinal fluid (fluid that surrounds the brain) to make sure you don’t get too much pressure building up inside your brain.
-Your doctor will remove these tubes as soon as it’s safe, usually after a couple of days..
+Your head might be bandaged and you’ll have a tube draining any extra blood that’s collected around the wound into a plastic bottle.
+You may also have another tube draining extra cerebrospinal fluid (fluid that surrounds the brain).
+This is to make sure you don’t get too much pressure building up inside your brain.
+Your doctor will remove these tubes as soon as it’s safe, usually after a couple of days.

-You’ll have a drip of salt water (saline) to give you fluids until you’re eating and drinking again.
+You’ll have a drip to give you fluids until you’re eating and drinking again.
 There may be some swelling and bruising around your face and eyes.
-But if you have this it will settle down after a few days.
+This will settle down after a few days.